R3dCr3sc3nt/BSidesSF-2017/web/the-year-2000/README.md

 ![Screenshot of "the-year-2000" homepage challenge.](screenshots/theyear2000-homepage.png)

 Indeed, viewing [the source code of the page](assets/http_theyear2000.ctf.bsidessf.net_.html) similarly reveals nothing much of interest.
-There are two images, `bg.jpg` and `fire.gif`, but both are in the root folder, so there are obvious directories to begin searching in.
+There are two images, `bg.jpg` and `fire.gif`, but both are in the root folder, so there are no obvious directories to begin searching in.
 The only clues on the page are the list of tools that the author claims to have used to make the page:

 * html
 * notepad++